Removing snow from roofs: get ahead of winter with a 10-step plan

 - Know your roof load limit and build your plan around it.
 If you don't know the load limit, have a civil or structural engineer inspect the roof.
 Compare the limit to the estimated weight of the snow, the removal equipment, and workers on the roof.

 - Figure out what snow removal and personal protective equipment you'll need.
-Jordan recommends shovels and scoops over snowblowers and other motorized equipment.
-"They aren't very congenial with fall prevention lines and ropes, gas lines, plumbing stacks," he says.
-Inspect your equipment now and make repairs or replace if necessary.
-Ensure you have the right fall protection equipment for the job, and that employees wear clothing suitable to the weather and working conditions, e.g., head protection, mittens/gloves, insulated footwear, sunglasses, etc.
+It is recommended you use shovels and scoops over snowblowers and other motorized equipment, which aren't very practical with fall prevention lines and ropes, gas lines, plumbing stacks.
+Whatever equipment you use, inspect your equipment now and make repairs or replace if necessary.
+Ensure you have the right fall protection equipment for the job, and that employees wear clothing suitable to the weather and working conditions (e.g. head protection, mittens/gloves, insulated footwear, sunglasses, etc.).

 - Determine how many people you'll need.
 Make allowances for winter holidays, illnesses and other factors that could affect your head count.